zaiisao/Documentation/en/Audio Broadcast/start_live_audio_android.md

 ### 6. Set the user role

-A Live Broadcast channel has two user roles: BROADCASTER and AUDIENCE, and the default role is AUDIENCE.
+A broadcast channel has two user roles: BROADCASTER and AUDIENCE, and the default role is AUDIENCE.
 After setting the channel profile to Live Broadcast, your app may use the following steps to set the client role:

 1. Allow the user to set the role as BROADCASTER or AUDIENCE.
 2. Call the `setClientRole` method and pass in the user role set by the user.